E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Objectives

-- Configure remote CLI access using Telnet
+- Configure and test Telnet remote access
-- Configure VTY authentication
-- Configure Privileged EXEC access
+- Configure Privileged EXEC access for remote sessions
-- Configure SSH version 2 using local authentication
+- Configure SSH version 2
+- Use local authentication for SSH
-- Restrict remote access to SSH only
+- Restrict VTY lines to SSH only
-- Restrict VTY access to an authorized management PC
+- Restrict remote management to an authorized PC
-- Test successful and failed remote-access attempts
+- Verify successful and failed remote-access attempts
-- Verify the final remote-management configuration

 ---